huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Instead of manually running the python code in a terminal window, you can use [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) to instantiate your robot by providing the path to the robot yaml file (e.g. [`lerobot/configs/robot/koch.yaml`](../lerobot/configs/robot/koch.yaml) and control your robot with various modes as explained next.

-Run this code to teleoperate your robot:
+Try running this code to teleoperate your robot:
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
   --robot-path lerobot/configs/robot/koch.yaml